 Throughout the game players increase their Recognition Level.
-Everyone starts at Level 1 Recognition, and the game ends when anyone reaches Level 5 Recognition (see section 2.3).
+Everyone starts at Level 1 Recognition, and increases to Level 5.
 As an action, players may play a Recognition Card on themselves or on another player in order to increase their Recognition Level by one level (see section 2.1).
-For each level of Recognition, a player also gains 1 Honour point.
+For each level of Recognition, a player also gains 1 Honour Point.

 A player's Recognition Level also dictates how much Dishonour they can collect before they are forced to Relocate (see sections 5 and 5.1).
 At Level 1 Recognition a player can take 8 Dishonour Points before being forced to Relocate.
-If a Level 1 Recognition player gets 6 or more Dishonour Points, they are forced to Relocate immediately.
+If a Level 1 Recognition player gets 9 or more Dishonour Points, they are forced to Relocate immediately.
 This Dishonour Cap increases as follows:

-Whenever a player plays a Recognition card, the three face-up cards are immediately removed and refreshed with three new ones
+Whenever a player plays a Recognition Card, the three face-up cards are immediately removed and refreshed with three new ones

 Recognition Level Dishonour Cap

 1 8

 2 10

 3 12

 4 14

-5 End of Game
+5 16